PilotMiaoumi/uki-toggle/README.md

 ---

 ## y?
 - **Fuck Linus Torvalds?** Linus Torvalds is a staunchy hypocritical shit, who fully supports AI because the foundations that support him (All the shitty monopolies), pay for his fucking vacations.
-Fuck Linus and his stupid anti-ai stance.
+Fuck Linus and his stupid ass anti-ai stance.
 AI is DISGUSTING.
 FUCK YOU.
 Fork the kernel and lets get rid of his stupid little shit.
-- **AI?** ALL of my projects are ANTI AI and I will NEVER USE AI IN MY PERSONAL LIFE.
+- **AI?** ALL of my projects are ANTI AI and I will NEVER USE AI IN MY LIFE.
 FUCK AI.
+Shame we have to say this nowadays.
 - **UKI mode** bundles the kernel, initramfs, and the cmdline into a single .efi file, which is useful for Secure Boot, TPM encryption (of which two things I dont care for), faster boot times (at least for me), and a splash screen that doesn't need plymouth to work.
 - **Traditional mode** uses separate 'vmlinuz' and 'initramfs' files to boot, which is more flexible and simpler.